Claudiu Micovschi: Loan to Reggina

 On 12 January 2021, Micovschi joined Serie B club Reggina on loan.

 Avellino

 Loan to Fidelis Andria

 On 29 January 2023, Micovschi was loaned by Fidelis Andria.

+Romania

+On 3 August 2023, Micovschi joined Romanian side Rapid București, signing a 2-year contract.
+After not having place in the team, the side midfielder reached an agreement with UTA Arad to be loaned for a season.

 International career

 Claudiu Micovschi played for under-16, under-17, under-18 and under-19 football teams.